 Champagne is 145 kilometers east of Paris on the way to Germany.
 This hilly region grows the world's top sparkling wines, thanks to Don Perignon, a monk who first pioneered a number of winemaking techniques around 1670.

 Champagne is also a lovely region of France around the beautiful city of Reims.
 A Paris to Reims tour is the easiest wine tour from Paris.
 In 10 hours, visit two Champagne cellars, enjoy a good French lunch, visit the Cathedral of Reims, a World heritage site.
 Save a day for a tour.

 A great one day Champagne wine tour.
 Champagne wines are exclusively produced from grapes grown in the Champagne region following strict rules; secondary fermentation of the wine to create carbonation, specific vineyard practices, pressing regimes unique to the region.

 Begin with a guided visit of the cellars of the famous Mumm Champagne house.
 Taste the well-known Mumm Cordon Rouge, one of the most popular Champagnes in the world.

 Continue with a tour of Reims's Cathedral, a UNESCO World Heritage site and an extraordinary gothic cathedral.
 Explore Reims and enjoy lunch in a restaurant there.

 In the afternoon, discover the Champagne countryside, its villages, forests and prestigious vineyards.
-In Epernay, visit a second Champagne house, Mercier, founded in 1858.
-Travel by automated train to a depth of 100 feet to visit the huge cellars, finish the tour with a Champagne tasting.
-134 euros.
+In Mutigny, visit a second Champagne house and finish the tour with a second Champagne tasting.